psand24/RW_Funerals/README.md

 Initial plan is to reverse-engineer and repurpose parties/weddings.
 Rough goals are:

 -set up conditions to initialize funeral
-  * host is pawn with recently deceased family member or lover Trigger from relationship, or mood debuff?
+  * host is pawn with recently deceased family member or lover;
+  * Trigger from relationship, or mood debuff?

 -allow grave/coffin to act as a "party spot"